ELeeAstro/gCMCRT/README.md

 2. band-mean transmission diagnostics
 3. normalised flux versus time from mid-transit
 4. wavelength-time normalised-flux map

+For interactive exploration, run `python ../plot_trans_lc_interactive.py --pattern "Transit_*.txt" --period-days 4.0552941` from the WASP-39b example directory.
+The sliders select a wavelength bin and averaging width, and clicking a light-curve point shows the spectrum for that transit phase.

+To check the solid-body light curve against batman, run `python ../compare_trans_lc_opaque_batman.py --pattern "Transit_*.txt" --namelist CMCRT.nml` from the WASP-39b example directory.
+Add `--force-ld` to apply the namelist `ilimb`/`LD_c` coefficients in batman even when `do_LD = .False.`.

 To experiment with WASP-39b emission, change `xper` to `3D_sph_em` and set `do_trans = .False.`.
 The provided `&sph_3D_em` block is a single-view setup by default.
 To run an emission phase curve, set `do_phase = .True.`.
 To include secondary-eclipse/occultation sampling, set both `do_phase = .True.` and `do_eclipse = .True.`; `n_phase` and `n_ecl` are already populated with example values.